 - How to Serve the World @ your library details use and effectiveness of services and barriers to library use among non-English speakers.

-- Keys to Engaging Older Adults @ your library provides resources for serving older adults, including engagement, programming, accessibility, funding, and model programs.
+- Keys to Engaging Older Adults provides resources for serving older adults, including engagement, programming, accessibility, funding, and model programs.

-- Literacy for All: Adult Literacy @ your library helps libraries add, expand, and advocate for adult literacy services.
+- Literacy for All: Adult Literacy through Libraries helps libraries add, expand, and advocate for adult literacy services.

 - The Small but Powerful Guide to Winning Big Support for Your Rural Library is a collection of tips and tools from the ALA Committee on Rural, Native and Tribal Libraries of All Kinds, the American Indian Library Association, the Association for Rural & Small Libraries, and the ALA Office for Diversity, Literacy and Outreach Services.